International Surrogacy Options for Australians – updated February 2022.

 Current options include:

 - The United States of America has well-regulated and established surrogacy options in most States.
 Commercial surrogacy is legal across most of America – this means that the surrogate is paid a fee on top of having her expenses covered.
-Couples, singles, gay and straight are welcome to pursue surrogacy in America.
+Couples and singles are welcome to pursue surrogacy in America.
 Getting into and out of the US is usually smooth for intended parents.
 There are many clinics and agencies willing to assist you to find a surrogate and donor/s if you need.

 - Canada has an altruistic model of surrogacy, similar to Australia but less limited in options for finding a surrogate.
 Surrogates are not paid to carry a baby, but they are reimbursed for expenses.
 There are agencies and clinics in Canada who can recruit surrogates and match them with intended parents.
 Intended parents travelling to Canada can expect a smooth journey in and out of the country.
 Canada is also gay-friendly, and open to couples and singles.